Dreezy305/User-Acc-Backend/README.md

 7. `/getTransactionHistory` - POST: Retrieves the transaction history of a particular user.

 ### The API documentation was generated using Swagger.
 You can access the documentation at http://localhost:8000/docs. or https://user-management-assessment.herokuapp.com/docs

+### Contributing Guidelines:
+- Fork the repository and create a new branch for your changes.
+- Make your changes and write tests for them.
+- Submit a pull request with your changes.
+- Your pull request will be reviewed by a maintainer and merged if it meets the project's standards.

+### Contact Information
+- If you have any questions or issues with the project, you can contact me at bankoleidris@gmail.com